nathanhleung/install-peerdeps/README.md

 The specified package along with its peer dependencies will be installed.

 ## Why
-It's true that on Linux you can run something like this to automatically install peerDeps:
+It's true that on Linux you can run something like this to automatically install peerDeps (taken from [AirBnb's eslint config repo](https://github.com/airbnb/javascript)):

 ```
 (